TheAgaveFairy/MusicGeneration/README.md

 # MusicGeneration
 Exploring models for music generation, eventually with the goal of the model responding to EEG signals to bring about relaxation.
 We use a transformer to generate tokenized music, and classify EEG signals for the eventual feedback loop.

+The main files to look at are the "midi dataset combiner ABC format", "eeg\_classification", and "gpt2\_finetune".

 ## Inputs:
 We want something lighter than PCM representations of music (MP3, WAV, FLAC), so we're looking namely at MIDI files.
 There are a couple of ways to extract information from these files that we focused on; a custom syntax could be generated like ABC if needed.